stvkoch/graphqlizejs/README.md

 }
 ```

-You also, can filter your associoations data as you did "Simple Queries With Conditions" example.
+You also can filter your association's data as you did "Simple Queries With Conditions" example.

 ### Association Count Queries

-Each query also have your counter association field follow same name definition: _underscore_ + model name* + \_Count* word.
+Each query also has your counter association field follow the same name definition: _underscore_ + model name* + \_Count* word.

 ```
 query GetCategoryCount {